cyberneel/hinode-MeducationX/content/blog/Blog-2.md

 {{< image src="img/Blogs/Blog-2/image4.png" mode="false" wrapper="col-6 mx-auto" >}}

 Coffee: Coffee is known for its relatively high caffeine content.
 A typical 8-ounce (240-milliliter) cup of brewed coffee contains around 95 milligrams of caffeine.
-There are around 95 milligrams of caffeine in an 8-ounce (240 milliliter) cup of brewed coffee.
 However, this might differ greatly based on the type of coffee bean and brewing technique.

 Espresso: Espresso is concentrated coffee.
 A 1-ounce (30-milliliter) shot of espresso contains about 63 milligrams of caffeine.